 22. WELCOMES the Roadmap for planting 3 billion additional trees in the EU by 2030 based on the overall principle of planting and growing the right tree in the right place and for the right purpose.

 22a.
-WELCOMES the Roadmap for planting 3 billion additional trees in the EU by 2030 and STRESSES that the conditions set for such additional tree planting are voluntary and that there are and RECOGNISES the significant challenges of land availability in Member States, and that Member States’ legal procedures for approving afforestation measures are applicable and in this regard WELCOMES the monitoring component of the roadmap.
+Acknowledges the Roadmap for planting 3 billion additional trees in the EU by 2030 and STRESSES that the conditions set for such additional tree planting are voluntary and that there are and RECOGNISES the significant challenges of land availability in Member States, and that Member States’ legal procedures for approving afforestation measures are applicable. and In this regard WELCOMES the monitoring component of the roadmap, which should include availability of certified forest reproductive material.